Help Center

 What you see when there is nothing to show.

 • All tab, no notifications"You're all caught up.
-Nothing new to see here." with a link to Configure preferences.
+New notifications will appear here." with a Manage notification preferences link.

-• Archived tab, nothing archived"No archived notifications yet."
+• Archived tab, nothing archived"No archived notifications.
+Notifications you archive will appear here."

-• Snoozed tab, nothing snoozed"No notifications are snoozed right now."
+• Snoozed tab, nothing snoozed"No notifications are snoozed.
+Snoozed items will appear here until they reactivate."

-• Filters returning zero results"No notifications match these filters." with a Clear filters link.
+• Filters returning zero results"No notifications match these filters." with a Clear filters button.

 Inbox vs. Bell Dropdown